Egahi/flutterwave-dotnet/README.md

 ## Introduction
 This library implements the following services:
 1. Banks
+    * Get bank branches
-    * Get all Banks
+    * Get all banks
 2. Miscellaneous
-    * Verify a Bank Account Number
+    * Verify a bank account number
 3. Payments
-    * Initiate Payment
+    * Initiate payment
 4. Transactions
-    * Get all Transactions
+    * Get all transactions
-    * Verify a Transaction
+    * Verify a transaction

 ## Configuration
 1. Include the Flutterwave.Net namespace to expose all types